What are the aims of this leaflet?

-The risks of these side effects must be balanced against what would happen if you did not have proper treatment for your skin condition.
+The risks of these side effects must be balanced against the benefits of treatment for your skin condition.
 Bear these points in mind:

-- These are only possible side effects and they are very unlikely to occur if you are taking the treatment for a short period only.
+- These side effects are very unlikely to occur if you are taking the treatment for a short period only.

-- The main way to avoid side effects is by keeping the dose to the lowest one needed.
-In some of the conditions that are treated with steroids, a ‘steroid sparing effect’ can be achieved by adding in other tablets that affect the immune system such as azathioprine, methotrexate, dapsone, mycophenolate mofetil, cyclophosphamide, or ciclosporin.
-However, all of these medications have possible side effects of their own.
-The potential benefits and drawbacks of adding an immune-suppressive steroid-sparing medication to long-term steroid treatment will be discussed with you by your doctor.
+- The main way to avoid side effects is by using the lowest effective dose.
+In some of the conditions that are treated with corticosteroids, a ‘steroid sparing effect’ can be achieved by the addition of other tablets that affect the immune system such as azathioprine, methotrexate, dapsone, mycophenolate mofetil, cyclophosphamide, or ciclosporin.
+The potential benefits and drawbacks of adding an immune-suppressive steroid-sparing medication to long-term corticosteroid treatment will be discussed with you by your doctor.

 What should I do?

-- If you are on long-term steroid treatment, you should carry a steroid card and/or wear a Medic Alert bracelet or necklace(see below).
-If you were to become unconscious (for example, after a road traffic accident) and had to go to hospital, the doctors there would be made aware that your steroid treatment would need to continue, and the dose might even have to be increased temporarily.
+- If you are on long-term corticosteroid treatment, you should carry a steroid card and/or wear a medical alert bracelet or necklace.
+If you were to become unconscious (for example, after a road traffic accident) and needed to go to hospital, the emergency team would be made aware that your treatment would need to continue, and the dose might even have to be increased temporarily.

-- Remember that it is dangerous to stop the corticosteroid tablets suddenly (see above); never do this without discussing the matter with your doctor.
+- Remember that for courses longer than 3 weeks it is dangerous to stop the corticosteroid tablets suddenly (see above) and you should never do this without discussion with your doctor or pharmacist.